Photo Credit: Layer Cake Eye Tracking Plot From Nngroup.com Modified by Frank Gomez to show the F and Z layouts in yellow and green highlighting.

 The Layer Cake Pattern

 Any person familiar with the fold is probably familiar with the F and Z layout to create visual hierarchy on a page.
 The layer cake pattern is essentially what happens when users scan the pages headings.
-This includes the sighted and visually impaired.
-Visually impaired users will tab through the content to choose what to read thus creating the layers of the cake.
+This includes the sighted and those with disabilities.
+Disabled users will tab through the content to choose what to read thus creating the layers of the cake.

 For a detailed article on the topic visit the Nielsen Norman Group.

-What is interesting when looking at the image included above is that you can see the F and Z’s formed within the layer cake pattern.
+The image above is interesting because you can see the F and Z’s formed within the layer cake pattern.
 The F and Z layouts don’t have to be “forced” by the writer, they can appear organically by using good headings.